 For example, matching council tax data with electoral registration records to confirm the correct awarding of a discount or exemption.
 This is to protect the use of public funds and to ensure that the correct amount of Council Tax is collected from all residents.

-The Council also participates in the statutory National Fraud Initiative which is a data matching exercise with other public bodies run by the Cabinet Office for the purposes of preventing and detecting fraud.
+The Council also participates in the statutory National Fraud Initiative.
+This is a data matching exercise with other public bodies.
+It is run by the Cabinet Office for the purposes of preventing and detecting fraud.

 Any personal data given to us will not be passed to third parties for commercial purposes.